Imagine you’re at a job interview.

 This is more of a piggyback to the Stockton-Malone metric, but when I see someone I formerly managed go beyond my “level” in an organization, whether internal or external, I believe it is a valuable data point to how effectively I lead.

 Like conditional love, any manager wants success for those they lead, because they can take credit for the wins produced ‘below’ them in an org chart.
 The managers to behold are those who don’t only take a selfish interest in your success, but are happy to see you fly high, even if you ultimately soar higher than them.
-This is why I never try to measure my success comparatively, but rather stick to my own scorecard, so there are rarely ever conflicts of incentive.
+This is why I never try to measure my success comparatively, but rather stick to my own scorecard, so there are rarely if ever conflicts of incentive.

 8. How much fun do I (and my team) have?

 It takes a decent level of self-awareness to detect this among your team.
-Signals I look out for include how often my team members lean-in to me, whether that means sharing some personal hobby or inviting me for drinks after work (which, by the way, a self-aware leader should never initiate, so as not to make team members feel social pressure to succeed at work).
+Signals I look out for include how often my team members lean in to me, whether that means sharing some personal hobby or inviting me for drinks after work (which, by the way, a self-aware leader should never initiate, so as not to make team members feel social pressure to succeed at work).

 That’s it.